 University of Chicago Resources

-University Research Administration formally submits proposals on behalf of the University of Chicago for investigators, research projects, and units within the University, and is responsible for reviewing, negotiating, and institutionally accepting awards received from external sponsors.
+- University Research Administration formally submits proposals on behalf of the University of Chicago for investigators, research projects, and unites within the University, and is responsible for reviewing, negotiating, and institutionally accepting awards received from external sponsors.
 URA is the intermediary for most communications with external funders.

 - AURA (Automating University Research Administration) for grants administration.
 Visit the URA website for training information.